Author: Patrick

 YouTube player

-If these pests can infiltrate a submarine, they can certainly breach your ship or base barracks.
+If these pests can infiltrate a nuclear-powered US Navy submarine, they can certainly breach your dorm or base barracks.
 That’s why we’re launching a new mission: to give you the tactical knowledge to keep your home front secure.

 In the War on Bed Bugs, This is Your Battle Plan